Toradol (Ketorolac) Explained: Uses, Benefits & More

 You can take Toradol on its own via intramuscular injection.
 You can also include Toradol as an additional supplement to any IV for a low cost.
 (It’s free for all Silver and Gold IV packages.)
 We also feature Toradol in our Exorcism IV.
 This is a potent twist on the Myers’ Cocktail, with extra doses of B12, vitamin C, and glutathione, as well as Toradol, Zofran, Pepcid, and Benadryl.
 When you contact us for an appointment, we will discuss your current health condition to determine the treatment that will best suit you.

-Schedule treatment with Rocky Mountain IV Medics and you also get the benefit of mobile IV therapy.
+When you schedule treatment with Rocky Mountain IV Medics, you also benefit from mobile IV therapy.
 We specialize in delivering our services at your home, office, or other location that’s convenient for you.
 We understand that your comfort is important, especially when you are in pain, so we want you to relax and take it easy.
 We have many locations throughout Colorado, which means we can get to patients as quickly as possible—we don’t want you to wait for pain relief any longer than you have to.

 Comments are closed.